darconeous/shattings/README.md

 ## About ##

-Shattings is a collection of scripts and settings which improve my productivity at the terminal.
+Shattings is a collection of scripts and settings which improve my own productivity at the terminal.
 YMMV.

 It is a work in progress.
 Not guaranteed to be useful for anyone except me.